SharePoint/sp-dev-docs/docs/general-development/how-to-make-custom-css-files-themable-in-sharepoint.md

-For more information about custom themes, see  [How to: Deploy a custom theme in SharePoint 2013](how-to-deploy-a-custom-theme-in-sharepoint.md) and [How to: Create a master page preview file in SharePoint 2013](how-to-create-a-master-page-preview-file-in-sharepoint.md).
+For more information about custom themes, see  [How to: Deploy a custom theme in SharePoint](how-to-deploy-a-custom-theme-in-sharepoint.md) and [How to: Create a master page preview file in SharePoint](how-to-create-a-master-page-preview-file-in-sharepoint.md).